-So, that's a really important point in understanding the history of land claims and our relationship to land claims in this country.
-However, as we always do and as we always have, we adapt and evolve, and we learn to work with what we have around us, and that includes our relationships with other human beings.

-1 So, having said that, land claims, and I 2 think for us became, as it did, as I understand it with 3 other Indigenous nations, became an opportunity yes, an 4 opportunity, however foundationally flawed and colonized 5 that opportunity is, it did become an opportunity, a 6 mechanism, a tool through which we can begin to reclaim and 7 govern ourselves.
-And, of course, that's not to say, 8 though, that land claimant organizations, and even when we 9 become one, there's this focus on this recognition and 10 being recognized, and from a community perspective, I 11 understand that; from a theoretical, philosophical 12 perspective, I reject that.
-I do not nor will I ever need 13 Canada's recognition of me as an Inuit coming from Inuit, 14 privileging my Inuit ancestry to validate that.
+20 So, that's a really important point in 21 understanding the history of land claims and our 22 relationship to land claims in this country.
+However, as 23 we always do and as we always have, we adapt and evolve, 24 and we learn to work with what we have around us, and that 25 includes our relationships with other human beings.
+So, having said that, land claims, and I 1 think for us became, as it did, as I understand it with 2 other Indigenous nations, became an opportunity -- yes, an 3 opportunity, however foundationally flawed and colonized 4 that opportunity is, it did become an opportunity, a 5 6 mechanism, a tool through which we can begin to reclaim and govern ourselves.
+And, of course, that's not to say, 7 though, that land claimant organizations, and even when we 8 9 become one, there's this focus on this recognition and being recognized, and from a community perspective, I 10 understand that; from a theoretical, philosophical 11 perspective, I reject that.
+I do not nor will I ever need 12 Canada's recognition of me as an Inuit coming from Inuit, 13 privileging my Inuit ancestry to validate that.
+14 15 (APPLAUSE) However, for the benefit of my communities 16 17 and because we can see the pattern of accessible resources 18 and infrastructure and the facilities that -- you know, Dr. Lavallee has spoken and I have learned so much today and

-(APPLAUSE)

-However, for the benefit of my communities and because we can see the pattern of accessible resources and infrastructure and the facilities that -- you know, Dr. Lavallee has spoken and I have learned so much today and can relate to so much of the impacts with regards to health services and the impacts, it is a road that we have to go down.
-Ideally, though, it's one that will change from a situation where the state is dealing with us to put away those uncertainties, because let's not forget, we're not the only Indigenous nation in this country with outstanding

-1 land claims.
-Ideally, it will become a situation in which 2 self-government agreements between the state will be 3 between Canada and another autonomous nation.
+Lavallee has spoken and I have learned so much today and can relate to so much of the impacts with regards to health services and the impacts, it is a road that we have to go down.
+Ideally, though, it's one that will change from a situation where the state is dealing with us to put away those uncertainties, because let's not forget, we're not the only Indigenous nation in this country with outstanding land claims.
+Ideally, it will become a situation in which self-government agreements between the state will be between Canada and another autonomous nation.

+PANEL Cr-Ex(Stewart)

 4 MR. ROY STEWART: Thank you, Ms. Hudson.
-5 Dr. Lavallee, I just have one quick question based on what 6 Amy just said.
-She raised the issue of services in the 7 communities.
-And, this morning, you discussed the I 8 think you phrased it, and correct me if I'm wrong, the 9 entitlement of settlers to question who we are as 10 Indigenous people is institutionalized.
-Does that sound 11 about right?
-12 DR. BARRY LAVALLEE: It's a bit fractured.
-13 MR. ROY STEWART: Okay.
+Dr. Lavallee, I just have one quick question based on what 5 6 Amy just said.
+She raised the issue of services in the communities.
+And, this morning, you discussed the -- I 7 think you phrased it, and correct me if I'm wrong, the 8 9 entitlement of settlers to question who we are as Indigenous people is institutionalized.
+Does that sound 10 about right?
+11

+DR. BARRY LAVALLEE: It's a bit fractured.
+12 MR. ROY STEWART: Okay.
 Forgive me.
-On 14 that note, are you aware that the NunatuKavut Inuit in 15 southern Labrador are not eligible for First Nation and 16 Inuit health grant services?
-17 DR. BARRY LAVALLEE: I wasn't aware of that.
-18 MR. ROY STEWART: Okay.
+On 13 that note, are you aware that the NunatuKavut Inuit in 14 15 southern Labrador are not eligible for First Nation and Inuit health grant services?
+16 17 DR. BARRY LAVALLEE: I wasn't aware of that.
+MR. ROY STEWART: Okay.
 Well, now you are.
+18 19 (LAUGHTER)

-19 (LAUGHTER) 20 MR. ROY STEWART: Is that a part of the 21 structural deficiencies you spoke of this morning?
-22 DR. BARRY LAVALLEE: It's a problem that has 23 nothing to do with me being a doctor.
-It's a problem when 24 white systems define who we are and our identity.
-And, by 25 doing so, they usurp our sovereignty, as one of my
+20 MR. ROY STEWART: Is that a part of the 21 structural deficiencies you spoke of this morning?